drewp41/PredictingPopularityOnReddit/README.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p> Our goal was to figure out which hour of the day, and which weekday, a post would be most likely to maximize its popularity.
+<p> Our goal was to figure out what time of day a post would be most likely to maximize its popularity.
 So we organized our data into 168 rows (24 hours in a day x 7 days a week), each row having the average score the post recieves.
-We decided to look at posts which have a score of 100 or more upvotes, so our results are not biased with the large majority of posts having little to no upvotes. </p>
+We decided to look at posts which have a score of 100 or more upvotes, so our results are not biased with the large majority of posts having little to no upvotes, bringing the average down. </p>
 </div>
 </div>
 </div>